COMMERCIAL, EMERGENCY SERVICES, MOTOR AND MARINE, AVIATION AND MILITARY

 - It is NOT a Dry Powder (or concentrated form of dry powder)

 100% a naturally made Proprietary blend.
 It contains several tree saps, mineral salts (from the soil) and mineral water.
 It does not contain man-made toxic chemicals.
-It has been independently tested and is free from Perfluoroalkyl and Polyfluoroalkyl substances (PFAS), including PFOA and PFOS that are known as forever chemicals.
+It has been independently tested and is free from Perfluoroalkyl and Polyfluoroalkyl substances (PFAS), including Perfluorooctanoic acid (PFOA) and Perfluorooctanesulfonic acid (PFOS) that are known as forever chemicals.